 Supported platforms: Google Cardboard

 Another VR game that you should definitely try, Rez Infinite is an action packed shooter with incredible environments that you, as a hacker, have to traverse.
 The game has an otherworldly premise in which you have to travel through cyberspace filled with firewalls, viruses and other obstacles to jumpstart an AI called Eden that has fallen into a vegetative state.
 Eden is the core of Project-K, a system designed to curb the rising crime rates in the real world.
 So your failure to reach Eden and get it back up and running will have some serious consequences.

 Supported platforms: Android (Google Daydream), PlayStation VR, Oculus, HTC Vive, Windows

 7. Eclipse: Edge of Light

 Explore an alien landscape with Eclipse: Edge of Light, a VR adventure game in which you’re crash landed on an alien planet armed with a powerful relic – the Artifact – that helps you interact with ancient technology and gives you superpowers.
-One of the best VR apps that I’ve tried till date, Eclipse: Edge of Light has some immersive visuals that will surely blow you away.
+Eclipse: Edge of Light has some immersive visuals that will surely blow you away.
 On top of that, the game makes excellent use of the Daydream controller which really enhances the gameplay aspect of it, you can move around, interact with objects and complete puzzles to progress the storyline.

 Supported platforms: Android (Google Daydream), Oculus, Samsung Gear VR